ludocode/pottery/docs/how_it_works.md

 #define POTTERY_COMPARE_REF_TYPE const char*
 #define POTTERY_COMPARE_THREE_WAY strcmp
 #include "pottery/compare/pottery_compare_static.t.h"
-#include "pottery/compare/pottery_compare_cleanup.t.h"
 ```

 A template instantiation here is performed by [`pottery_compare_static.t.h`](../include/pottery/compare/pottery_compare_static.t.h).
-This performs three steps, separated into different headers:
+This performs the following steps separated into different headers:

 - Configuring and renaming identifiers.
 This is [`impl/pottery_compare_macros.t.h`](../include/pottery/compare/impl/pottery_compare_macros.t.h).
 It checks the user's configuration, then performs a set of simple `#define`s to rename all of the template's types and functions.

 - Instantiating the code.
 The code is in [`impl/pottery_compare_declarations.t.h`](../include/pottery/compare/impl/pottery_compare_declarations.t.h).
 The compare template mostly just wraps the user's configuration so it's not very interesting.
-However you can see the `min()`, `max()`, `clamp()`  and `median()` functions at the bottom look somewhat like idiomatic C.
+However you can see the `min()`, `max()`, `clamp()`  and `median()` functions at the bottom look somewhat like idiomatic C (the only oddity is an optional context parameter.)

-- Cleaning up.
+- Undefining renaming and configuration macros.
 This is in [`impl/pottery_compare_unmacros.t.h`](../include/pottery/compare/impl/pottery_compare_unmacros.t.h).
-This undefines all macros used to instantiate the template, including the renaming macros and user's configuration macros.
-The template can be instantiated again with a different configuration (after cleanup; see [Exported Configuration](#exported-configuration) below.)
+This undefines all macros used to instantiate the template, including the renaming macros and the user's configuration macros.
+The only macros left after this are the capabilities of the template: for example `POTTERY_COMPARE_CAN_ORDER` is defined to 1 to indicate that we have ordering capabilities so we can expect `string_less()` and friends to be defined.

+- Undefining exported capability macros.
+This is in [`pottery_compare_cleanup.t.h`](../include/pottery/compare/pottery_compare_cleanup.t.h).
+In this case it happens automatically because we haven't defined `POTTERY_COMPARE_NO_CLEANUP`.
+See [Exported Configuration](#exported-configuration) below.

+The template can now be instantiated again with a different configuration.

 ## Separate Header and Source Files